 Because of Covid-19, aGDP contraction of 5% to 6% is forecast by the National Economic and Social Development Board (NESDB).
 There was a contraction of 1.8% in Q1 2020, the deepest decline since Q4 2011.
 In response, the Bank of Thailand cut its benchmark rate by 25 basis points in May to a record low of 0.5%, the third rate cut this year.

-The apartments included in our survey are located in Bangkok´s upscale residential areas which includes Sukhumvit Road, Silom, Sathorn, Riverside, Rama III, and Central Lumpini.
+Rental yields in Bangkok average around 5.0%.
+The apartments included in our survey are located in Bangkok´s upscale residential areas which includes Sukhumvit Road, and Silom - Sathorn.